See our news page for details on Cost Share Program Year 22 Sign Up. Applications being accepted through April. 17.

 Our Mission Statement and Vision

-To educate, empower, and assist all citizens of Oklahoma County in protecting, managing, and conserving our natural resources.
+Our mission is to educate, empower, and assist the citizens of Oklahoma County in protecting, managing, and conserving our renewable natural resources.

 Our district is a sub-division of state government.
 We were organized in 1941 to help local citizens protect and conserve our natural resources.